Last updated in April 2020

 |How to withdraw your consent

-This section explains what to do if you no longer want us to hold or use your information.
+This section explains what to do if you change your mind about a consent you have given.

 |You can get a copy of all the personal information we hold about you by filling in this form or writing to us at this address: